Virginia Military Homeschoolers

 HEAV is especially proud of our military members, and we’re here to provide you with support related to your service.
 For specific questions, please contact our director of military support at military@heav.org or call 804-806-5899 Monday through Friday 10 a.m. to 5 p.m.

-Homeschooling Families in the Military
+Homeschooling Military Families

 According to DoDEA Administrative Instruction 1375.01, Section 3.1, homeschoolers are subject to follow the homeschool statute of the host nation, state, commonwealth, possession, or territory in which they reside.